-Section 23(q) prohibits the deduction of any expenses incurred in the production of foreign dividends.
-Therefore, the expenses of R3 000 incurred in the production of the foreign dividends are not deductible.
+Section 23(q) prohibits the deduction of any expenses incurred in the production of income in the form of foreign dividends (see 4.5) and section 23(f) prohibits the deduction of any expenses not incurred in the production of income.
+The expenses of R3 000 incurred in the production of the taxable portion and the exempt portion of the foreign dividend are therefore not deductible.